wilburyu/AppDefinedButtonExample/README.md

 Instead of using navigation buttons such as up/down/left/right, Reticle Remote framework offers functionalities for an Android application to define its own button set in the Reticle Remote app.

 Libraries & Dependencies:
-a). com.osterhoutgroup.api.ext.jar
+>a). com.osterhoutgroup.api.ext.jar
-b). buttons.xml
+>b). buttons.xml

 There are three types of button set:

 1).
 Video button type:
-> Once an application reports it is video related and programmatically calls our API, launchVideoPlayerController().
-Reticle Remote app will pop up the video controller.
+> If an application reports it is video related by programmatically calling our API, launchVideoPlayerController(), Reticle Remote app will pop up the video controller.

 2).
 Music button type:
 > Same as video button type.
 Once an app calls our API, setMusicPlayerState(), with specific parameters, Reticle Remote app will pop up a music controller.